 If you’re coming to Iceland, odds are you’ve already heard of the Golden Circle.
 It’s the island’s most popular day tour and, second only to the Blue Lagoon, is the most famous attraction in Iceland.

-And here’s why: it’s a fairly quick ride with beautiful sights in close proximity of each other.
+And here’s why: it’s a fairly quick ride with beautiful sights in close proximity to each other.
 It displays some of Nature’s finest works and it is a treasure of mind meddling geographical information.
 It’s easily accessible and the site around it is designed with the comfort of the people in mind.
-Toilets, food, souvenirs, warm clothes.
-Making this tour not only beautiful but also convenient.
+Toilets, food, souvenirs, and warm clothes, make this tour not only beautiful but also convenient.

 You’ll find information about this tour everywhere, so instead of telling you about it, let me show you instead.
 Behold; the Golden Circle in photos.
-Do note, however, that it’s even more impressive in real life than any of these pictures could ever portray.
+However, note that it’s even more impressive in real life than any of these pictures could ever portray.

 Geysir doesn’t erupt anymore, but luckily, his next-door neighbour, Strokkur, does!
 He goes off at least once approximately every ten minutes.
 Some of the explosions are major, spewing water high up in the air, whereas other eruptions might be relatively small.
 Either way, this display by nature is absolutely beautiful and interesting at the same time.